joshuawright11/papyrus/README.md

 }
 ```

-## Provider Configuration
+## Configuration

-Papyrus makes request with Alamofire.
-You can pass a custom Alamofire session to the provider.
+### Alamofire

+Under the hood, Papyrus uses [Alamofire](https://github.com/Alamofire/Alamofire) to make requests.
+If you'd like to use a custom Alamofire `Session` for making requests, pass it in when initializing a `Provider`.

 ```swift
 let customSession: Session = ...